Atatürk's reforms: New alphabet

 The adoption of the Latin script and the purging of foreign loan words was part of Atatürk's program of modernization.
-The two important features were sought, which were the democratization and activate secularism.
+The two important ends were sought, which were the democratization of writing and language, and the 'secularization' of the Turkish language.

 Turkish had been written using a Turkish form of the Perso-Arabic script for a thousand years.
 It was well suited to write the Ottoman Turkish vocabulary that incorporated a great deal of Arabic and Persian vocabulary and even grammar.
-However, it was poorly suited for the core Turkish grammar and vocabulary, which was rich in vowels and poorly represented by Arabic script, an abjad which by definition only transcribed consonants.
+However, it was poorly suited for older, Turkic grammar and vocabulary, which was rich in vowels and poorly represented by the Arabic script, an abjad which by definition only transcribed consonants.
 It was thus inadequate at representing Turkish phonemes.
 Some could be expressed using four different Arabic signs; others could not be expressed at all.
 The introduction of the telegraph and printing press in the 19th century exposed further weaknesses in the Arabic script.

 Use of the Latin script had been proposed before.
 In 1862, during Tanzimat, the statesman Münif Pasha advocated a reform of the alphabet.
 At the start of the 20th century, similar proposals were made by several writers associated with the Young Turks movement, including Hüseyin Cahit, Abdullah Cevdet, and Celâl Nuri.
 The issue was raised again in 1923 during the first Economic Congress of the newly founded Turkish Republic, sparking a public debate that was to continue for several years.
 Some suggested that a better alternative might be to modify the Arabic script to introduce extra characters to better represent Turkish vowels.

 A language commission responsible for adapting the Latin script to meet the phonetic requirements of the Turkish language was established.
 The resulting Latin script was designed to reflect the actual sounds of spoken Turkish, rather than simply transcribing the old Ottoman script into a new form.
 The current 29-letter Turkish alphabet was established.
 It was a key step in the cultural part of Atatürk's Reforms.
 The Language Commission (Dil Encümeni) consisting of the following members:

 Atatürk himself was personally involved with the commission and proclaimed an "alphabet mobilisation" to publicise the changes.
 In 1926 the Turkic republics of the Soviet Union adopted the Latin script, giving a major boost to reformers in Turkey.
 On 1 November 1928, the new Turkish alphabet was introduced by the Language Commission at the initiative of Atatürk, replacing the previously used Perso-Arabic script.
 The Language Commission proposed a five-year transition period; Atatürk saw this as far too long and reduced it to three months.
 The change was formalized by the Turkish Republic's law number 1353, the Law on the Adoption and Implementation of the Turkish Alphabet, passed on 1 November 1928.
 The law went into effect from 1 January 1929, making the use of the new alphabet compulsory in all public communications.

-The removal of Arabic script was defended on the grounds that it was not appropriate for Turkish phonology, which needs a new set of symbols to be correctly represented.